 Bugs or System Errors

-When a project has been delivered and approved, the client will have a one month grace period during which Creadyne will address any reported system errors or bugs free of charge.
+When a project has been delivered and approved, the partner will have a one month grace period during which Creadyne will address any reported system errors or bugs free of charge.
 After this grace period any required maintenance will be billed at our standard hourly rates.

 While every endeavor will be made to ensure the website and any scripts or programs are free of errors, Creadyne does not accept responsibility for any losses incurred due to website malfunction.

 The project and any associated graphics and files remain the property of Creadyne until all accounts are paid in full.

 Notwithstanding any agreements to the contrary, any scripts, cgi applications, php scripts, programming code or software written by Creadyne remain the property of Creadyne and may only be commercially reproduced or resold with the permission of Creadyne.

 Creadyne cannot take responsibility for any copyright or privacy infringements caused by materials submitted by the partner and may refuse use of any such material unless proof of permission is provided.